Mel and Sue: 2010s

 Perkins confirmed on Friday Night with Jonathan Ross that the duo would be working together on something new in 2010.
 Their new show, a baking competition series, The Great British Bake Off, ran for six years on the BBC.
 It began on BBC Two in August 2010, and after four series it was moved to BBC One for its fifth series in 2014 and a sixth in 2015.
 On Richard Herring's Leicester Square Theatre Podcast in 2015, Perkins said she had been reluctant to work on Bake Off, but agreed on the condition that the BBC offered Mel the chance to share the presenting role.

 In January 2015, Mel and Sue launched a new ITV daytime chat show called Mel and Sue, the show features appearances from celebrity guests, audience interaction and cookery, this time with members of the public being nominated to appear as the guest chef.

 In September 2016, when it was announced that The Great British Bake Off would be moving to Channel 4 in 2017, Mel and Sue said that they would not be a part of the channel move and be stepping down as hosts of the show after the 7th edition.

 In October 2016, it was confirmed that Mel and Sue would become the presenters of Let's Sing and Dance for Comic Relief for BBC One in March 2017.
 On 23 July 2017, it was confirmed that Mel and Sue would host a new version of The Generation Game for BBC One.

 2020s

-In 2020, Mel and Sue costarred as contract killers in Sky comedy Hitmen.
+In 2020, Mel and Sue costarred as contract killers in the Sky/Peacock comedy series Hitmen.
+The show currently has aired 2 seasons.
+It has not yet been renewed for a third.